 We do not have a café on site, but there are a number of excellent pubs and farm shops in the local area that we are happy to recommend.
 Please contact us for further information.
 Guests are very welcome to bring a picnic to enjoy in one of the designated picnic areas.

 Please note that we are essentially an open air art gallery - not a park, so we kindly ask that children do not run around or scream as it can spoil the experience for other visitors (and scare the wildlife).
 There are public playing fields nearby in Walliswood and Ockley should some energy need to be burned off.

-Whilst you are visiting the area, why not enjoy some of the beautiful scenery in the area.
+Whilst you are visiting the area, why not enjoy some of the beautiful scenery .
 We are at the foot of Leith Hill, where you can enjoy picturesque views from the South Downs to Central London, and even climb the tower to experience the highest point in the South East.